appdevgbb/pattern-private-aks-gpu/README.md

 * Name it: `AZURE_CREDENTIALS`

-* Paste the JSON output as the value
+* Paste the output as the value

-Once done, the GitHub Action (.github/workflows/deploy.yml) will be able to authenticate and deploy your infrastructure.
+Once done, the GitHub Action (.github/workflows/deploy.yml) will be able to authenticate and deploy your infrastructure using the `deploy.yml` workflow.

+## Adding acrPull to the kubelet

+After the cluster is deployed and the Azure Container Registry is created, you can now give the user managed identity used by GitHub Actions the `User Access Administrator` role.
+This allows for the pipeline uer managed ID to assign a role to the kubelet ID:

+    ```bash
+    ACR_ID=$(az acr show -n "$REGISTRY_NAME" -g "$RESOURCE_GROUP" --query id -o tsv)

+    # Assign "User Access Administrator" to allow role assignments
+    az role assignment create \
+      --assignee-object-id "$MI_PRINCIPAL_ID" \
+      --role "User Access Administrator" \
+      --scope "$ACR_ID"
+    ```
+Once this is done, you can now run the `attach-aks-to-acr.yml` workflow.